Ecola State Park

 Ecola State Park is a state park located approximately 3 mi north of Cannon Beach in Clatsop County in the U.S. state of Oregon on the Oregon Coast.
 It is administered by the Oregon Parks and Recreation Department.
+The park was home to the Tillamook and Clatsop for millennia before European colonization.
+It takes the name Ecola from a nearby creek, given a Chinook Jargon name meaning 'whale' by members of the Lewis and Clark Expedition.
+The park is included as part of Lewis and Clark National Historical Park, though separate entrance fees are charged.

 The park encompasses 9 mi of coastline between Cannon Beach and Seaside and includes Tillamook Head.
-In 1806, William Clark and other members of the Corps of Discovery traveled through the area in search of a beached whale and saw burial canoes of the Tillamook; the park is included as part of Lewis and Clark National Historical Park, though separate entrance fees are charged.
-Archaeological sites within the park dating to as early as have revealed much about the Tillamook.
 Included within the park are 8 mi of the Oregon Coast Trail.
+Ecola State Park is popular with tourists on the Oregon coast, averaging 500,000 visitors per year.
 Scenes from several movies have been filmed at Indian Beach and other park locations.